 WORK IN PROGRESS

-The Poiseuille flow is the fully developed laminar flow between two parallel plates induced by a constant pressure drop in a channel of length L. In general, the flow can be induced by any of the following way:
+The Poiseuille flow is the fully developed laminar flow between two parallel plates induced by a constant pressure drop in a channel of length L. We place a cylinder into that channel as a disturbance and look at the flow around this cylinder.
+In general, the flow can be induced by any of the following way:

-Here, the flow is induced by pressure boundary condition at inlet (west) and outlet (east) boundaries as shown in figure below.
+Here, the flow is induced by pressure boundary conditions at inlet (west) and outlet (east) boundaries.

 The pressure drop along the channel per unit length is where,